oracle-livelabs/database/edition-based-redefinition/setup-hr-schema/setup-hr-schema.md

 Estimated lab time: 10 minutes

 ### Objectives
-In this lab, you will connect as DBA to the autonomous database and create the HR schema, along with a few helper procedures.
+In this lab, you will connect as ADMIN to the autonomous database and create the HR schema, along with a few helper procedures.
 The HR schema is a modified version of the well-known HR schema to support editions directly after its creation.

 ### Prerequisites